top of page

 1. Day of treatment:

-500 - 1,000mg iron via a vein (intravenous iron administration).
+Following the consultation you will receive a treatment of 500 - 1,000mg iron via a vein (intravenous iron administration).

 2. Most patients report feeling a positive effect (especially in relation to their physical abilities) within ~48 hours to 1 week.